iCub3 Avatar System: Enabling Remote Fully-Immersive Embodiment of Humanoid Robots: Material and Methods

-The \emph{locomotion} interface is supported via the Cyberith Virtualizer Elite 2.
-It is an omni-directional treadmill where the operator walks by sliding.
-The motion is detected through optical sensors located on the device base plate, where the operator is walking.
-The motion direction is estimated via a moving ring attached to the harness secured to the operator waist.
+The \emph{locomotion} interface takes care of detecting the operator's walking intention and commands the robot locomotion.
+We implement this interface in two different ways: \emph{Virtualizer} and \emph{iFeel Walking}. \paragraph{Virtualizer} The Cyberith Virtualizer Elite 2\tm is an omnidirectional treadmill where the operator walks by sliding.
+The motion is detected through optical sensors located on the device base plate.
+The motion direction is estimated via a moving ring attached to the harness secured to the operator's waist.
 The base plate can also be inclined of a fixed amount to ease the sliding motion, allowing the operator to walk naturally.
-The walking motion of the operator is not directly commanded to the robot, but rather interpreted as a reference walking direction and speed \cite{elobaid2019telexistence}.
-These references are fed to the planning layer presented in Sec. \ref{sec:robot_control}.
+The walking motion of the operator {generates} a reference walking direction and speed \cite{elobaid2019telexistence}.
+These references are fed to the planning layer{, }described in the ``Robot control layered architecture'' section of the Supplementary Material, and interpreted as a reference point in Eq.\eqref{eq:unicycle_controller}.